Panama City digital nomad guide (2022)

 For greenery, there is Parque Andres Bello and Recreational Park Omar Torrijos is a 40-minute walk if you’d like to get your heart rate pumping.
 Like Casco Viejo, it is one of the few neighbourhoods that lends itself to walking.

-Whether you wish to meet other remote workers and freelancers, or simply want a quiet space to gather your thoughts, there are quite a few options available for Panama City Digital Nomads – just remember to bring a sweater.
+Whether you wish to meet other remote workers and freelancers, or simply want a quiet space to gather your thoughts, there are quite a few options available for Panama City digital nomads — just remember to bring a sweater.
 Many cafes and public buildings ramp up the air conditioning, so if you’ll be working away all day, you might want to bring something to keep the arctic chills away.

 Cafes in Casco Viejo (the old town)

-Nomada Eatery, Calle 9na 3-28, Casco Viejo, Panamá, Panama
+Nomada Eatery, Calle 9a Este, Casco Viejo, Panamá, Panama

 Super Gourmet, Calle 6a Oeste, Casco Viejo, Panamá, Panama

-Avenida A, Casco Viejo, Panamá, Panama
+Calle 4a Este, Casco Viejo, Panamá, Panama

 When you need a spark of inspiration, it’s handy that the coffee shop you’re working at has the most random facts you never knew you needed to know on rotate on the TV screen.
-This Casco Viejo coffee shop is cosy and has friendly staff who hand over smiles freely.
+This Casco Viejo coffee shop is cozy and has friendly staff who hand over smiles freely.

-Lumaca, Calle 9A Oeste y Avenida A. Casco Viejo, Panamá, Panama
+Lumaca, Avenida A. Casco Viejo, Panamá, Panama